notthelewis/DomainCheck2/README.md

 <EXTENDED_CHECK> parameter

-THIS IS BROKEN INTO TWO CATEGORIES
+:THIS IS BROKEN INTO TWO CATEGORIES:

 		0 or 2

 		1 or 3

 0 and 2 will both run the base checks, without the extended checks.
 1 and 3 will run the extended checks.